MCC-Business & Technology

 Prerequisite: ETEC 152 or 169.
 Advanced computer aided drafting and design (CADD).
 Advanced dimensioning and tolerancing techniques, attributes, advanced drawing aids, file management and basic customization.
 Effective use of model space, paper space and viewports.
 Basic operations of three-dimensional wire frames, surface models, solid models.
 An introduction to 3D scanning through ReCAP and AutoCADD.

 ETEC 270 - Inventor - 3.00 credits

-Prerequisite: ETEC 152 or concurrent enrollment or Project Lead the Way Introduction to Engineering Design (with a C grade or higher).
+Prerequisite: ETEC 152 or Project Lead the Way Introduction to Engineering Design (with a C grade or higher).
 An in-depth introduction to three-dimensional parametric modeling.
 A current release of an industry parametric modeler will be used to produce three-dimensional part files, assemblies, presentations and orthographic production documents.
 Students will work on individual and group projects to solve simulated industry design problems.

 ETEC 271 - Solidworks - 3.00 credits

-Prerequisite: ETEC 152 or concurrent enrollment.
+Prerequisite: ETEC 152 with a grade of C or higher.
 An in-depth introduction to three-dimensional parametric modeling.
 A current release of an industry parametric modeler will be used to produce three-dimensional part files, assemblies, presentations and orthographic production documents.
 Students will work on individual and group projects to solve simulated industry design problems.